aditya2001/java-interview-questions/README.md

 ### Core Wrapper Classes

+Integer.parseInt --> While working upon strings, there are times when we need to convert a number represented as string to integer type.
+We can use parseInt method from Integer class.
+It takes string as parameter and parses it into primitive data type int.

+public static int parseInt(String s) throws NumberFormatException

+int num = Integer.parseInt(str);

 | Primitive | Wrapper Class | Conversion Methods | Primitive Example | Wrapper Example |
 | --- | --- | --- | --- | --- |
 | `boolean` | `Boolean` | `.valueOf()` <br> `.parseBoolean()` <br> `.booleanValue()` | `true` | `Boolean.TRUE` |